UKCloud/documentation/articles/vmware/vmw-sd-vls.md

   - Service incidents

-  - Billing/consumption reporting
+  - Billing and consumption reporting

   - Capacity and future planning

-  - Support/patch levels
+  - Support and patch levels

-  - Environment/performance enhancements
+  - Environment and performance enhancements

-  - Migration strategy/next steps
+  - Migration strategy and next steps

 ## Accreditation and information assurance